pieter-degroote/EurKEY-clone/README.md

 ## EurKEY - Keyboard Layout Images

-The keyboard layout images for EurKEY v1.1 to v1.3 beta, created using keyboard-layout-editor.com.
+The keyboard layout images for EurKEY v1.1 to v1.3, created using keyboard-layout-editor.com.
 See the folder **`images`**.

 ## Documentation and Similar Projects